-“Can my IQ play any role in my life”, you may ask.
-In this article I shall also try to explain the role that you intelligence can play a role in your life besides your knowledge and degrees.
+“Can my IQ play any role in my life,” you may ask.
+In this article, I shall also try to explain the role that your intelligence can play a role in your life besides your knowledge and degrees.

 The mistake many people make is to confuse intelligence with having a good memory.
 The latter tends to equate to being smart.
 As an example, knowing the Periodic table from top to bottom does not mean you are intelligent.
-It does, however, mean you are certainly smart.
-However, being able to work out how to transfer one beaker of water to another beaker without touching either requires intelligence.
+It does, however, say you are probably smart.
+However, being able to work out how to transfer one beaker of water to another glass without touching either requires intelligence.

-Because it is unlikely you have never carried out this exercise before.
-However, you should have sufficient experience in chemistry to know that when boiled, water evaporates in the form of steam.
-If you collect that steam and cool it, it will condense back in to water.
-That water can then be directed in to the other beaker.
+You might have done this exercise before.
+However, you should have sufficient experience in chemistry to know when boiled; water evaporates in the form of steam.
+If you collect that steam and cool it, it will condense back into liquid.
+You can deliver that water to other containers too.
 IQ stands for Intelligence Quotient, and this chemistry example shows you how intelligence allows you to apply knowledge to anticipate an outcome or result.

-Traditional IQ tests were first developed by Sir Francis Galton in 1915.
-They were then further developed by Binet and Symon.
+Sir Francis Galton developed the first generation of IQ tests in 1915.
+Binet and Symon further developed them.
 The idea behind the early traditional IQ tests was to create a system where age became relevant.
-The desire was to measure the IQ of someone aged fourteen using the same questions you would use to measure the IQ of someone aged 40.
+The desire was to measure the IQ of someone aged fourteen using the same questions you would use to measure the IQ of someone 40 years old.

-The classic IQ test is based on how well you do compared to other people of the same age as you.
-This then means that although you may answer fewer questions correctly as someone aged 40.
-Your IQ can still be higher than theirs.
-The traditional IQ test is based on your ability to apply knowledge and understanding already gained.
+The classic IQ test is based on how well you do compare to other people of the same age as you.
+It means that although you may answer fewer questions correctly as someone aged 40, your IQ can still be higher than other test takers.
+The traditional IQ test follows your ability to apply previously acquired knowledge and past experiences.

 That should tell you that the 14-year-old student has a higher IQ than the 40-year-old person.
-This is because they answered more questions than their peers did by comparison.
-The fact the student answered fewer questions than the 40-year-old man is irrelevant.
+It is because they answered more questions than their peers did by comparison.
+The fact the student responded fewer items than the 40-year-old man is irrelevant.

-Math, or maths skills will often form an important part of a traditional IQ test.
-This won’t be in the form of equations or algebraic questions.
-It will be more straightforward skills including an ability to recognize mathematical sequences.
-Problem solving is also a key part of traditional IQ tests.
+Math or maths skills will often form an essential part of a traditional IQ test.
+It won’t be in the form of equations or algebraic questions.
+It will include straightforward skills including your ability to recognize mathematical sequences.
+Problem-solving is also a crucial part of traditional IQ tests.
 Once again, solving a problem doesn’t involve factual knowledge but understanding.
-You need to know how how to adapt your thought processes to solve a problem.
+You need to know how to adapt your thought processes to solve a problem.

-Finally there are questions covering knowledge that you have retained during your life.
-This isn’t necessarily fact-based knowledge but more experience-based knowledge.
+Finally, there are questions covering knowledge that you have retained during your life.
+It isn’t necessarily fact-based knowledge but more experience-based knowledge.
 Much of the content in a traditional IQ test relates to using past experiences.
 This experience is used to calculate likely solutions to questions.

 There are two interesting facts you may not know about classic IQ tests.
 Firstly, there is no time limit.
-A test usually takes an hour to complete but that is just a guide.
+An instrument usually takes an hour to complete, but that is just a guide.
 Secondly, you are allowed to use a calculator when doing the test!

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.